 \end{figure}

-Any audio-visual correlation (both directions) cannot be accounted to any property of the input itself because the auditory and the visual inputs have zero correlation between them.
+Any audio-visual correlation (both directions) cannot be attributed to any property of the input, because the auditory and the visual inputs have zero correlation between them.

-Moreover, the difference between the correlation direction in open loop and closed loop occurred in spite of the (almost) identical inputs which were delivered in these two sessions.
+Moreover, the difference between the correlation direction in OL and CL occurred despite the (almost) identical inputs which were delivered in these two sessions.

-A \textit{Negative} correlation was found between the responses of the modalities when they were both in open loop session.%, while there was no correlation at all between the inputs.
+A \textit{Negative} correlation was found between the responses of the modalities when they were both in OL session.%, while there was no correlation between the inputs.

-(A representative example of the counter correlations in open loop is shown between the traces of the subject in figure~\ref{fig:ResponseFluctuationsExample}, top on the right).
+(A representative example of the counter correlations in OL is shown between the traces of the subject in figure~\ref{fig:ResponseFluctuationsExample}, top on the right).

-This can be accounted for temporal and voluntary \textbf{shifts of attention} between the modalites.
+This can account for the temporal and voluntary \textbf{shifts of attention} between the modalities.

-Closed loop paradigm prevented these shifts, as we showed that the correlation between responses in open loop was \textit{Positive} for the same inputs (an example for the small positive correlations between DP traces in closed loop is shown in figure~\ref{fig:ResponseFluctuationsExample}, top on the left).
+CL paradigm prevented these shifts, as we showed that the correlation between responses in OL was \textit{Positive} for the same inputs (an example for the small positive correlations between DP traces in CL is shown in figure~\ref{fig:ResponseFluctuationsExample}, top on the left).

-Although each modality had an independent controller the process of relating to the response itself entrained fluctuations of the two modalities to each other, so they became correlated.
+Although each modality had an independent controller, the process of relating to the response entrained fluctuations of the two modalities to each other, so they became correlated.

-The way it may occurred could be for instance, if the subject was focused during some period of time on the visual stimuli while "neglecting" the attention to the auditory ones, than the controller would have strengthened the next auditory stimuli to the extent it became inevitable not to detect.
+The way it occurred could be as follows: if the subject was focused during some period on the visual stimuli while neglecting the attention to the auditory ones, then the controller would have strengthened the next auditory stimuli to the extent it became inevitable not to detect.

 The result, in this case, was concomitant alertness to both sources of stimuli.